-However, traditional asphalt mixtures often face challenges such as aging, cracking, deformation and reduced performance under heavy traffic loads and extreme weather conditions.
+However, traditional asphalt mixtures often face challenges such as ageing, cracking, deformation and reduced performance under heavy traffic loads and extreme weather conditions.

-The increased traffic volumes, larger and heavier trucks, and higher tire pressures result in increased severity of the condition upon the pavement system, resulting in rutting, stripping and fatigue cracking.
+The increased traffic volumes, larger and heavier trucks, and higher tyre pressures result in increased severity of the condition upon the pavement system, resulting in rutting, stripping and fatigue cracking.

-Nanomaterials, such as nano clays, nano-silica, carbon nanotubes, and graphene, are incorporated into bitumen to improve its performance.
-Due to its small particle size and high surface area, these nanomaterials
+Nanomaterials, such as nano-clays, nano-silica, carbon nanotubes, and graphene, are incorporated into bitumen to improve its performance.
+Due to their small particle size and high surface area, these nanomaterials

 IMPROVEMENT IN RUTTING AND FATIGUE RESISTANCE